-R9.1 We highly recommend that the Programme Director and the Department in general, further explore all possibilities in creating an external advisory committee that includes people from the industry.
+R9.1 We highly recommend that the Programme Director and the Department in general, further explore all possibilities in creating an external advisory committee that includes stakeholders.

 PRINCIPLE 10: REGULAR EXTERNAL EVALUATION OF POSTGRADUATE STUDY PROGRAMMES

 THE POSTGRADUATE STUDY PROGRAMMES SHOULD REGULARLY UNDERGO EVALUATION BY PANELS OF EXTERNAL EXPERTS SET BY HAHE, AIMING AT ACCREDITATION.
 THE TERM OF VALIDITY OF THE ACCREDITATION IS DETERMINED BY HAHE.